-Local Content is an obligation recognized in any exploration and production contract (such as concession agreement, petroleum agreement) or by law or regulation and enjoining companies to procure a minimum percentage of goods, equipment and services from local suppliers.
+Local Content is an obligation recognized in any exploration and production contract (such as concession agreement, petroleum agreement) or by law or regulation and enjoining companies to procure a minimum percentage of goods, equipment, and services from local suppliers.

-One of the most significant key objectives sought to be actualized under the local content platform is the maximization of the benefits of oil and gas industry wealth generation on a comprehensive local content platform by maximizing the use of
+One of the most significant vital objectives sought to be actualized under the local content platform is the maximization of the benefits of oil and gas industry wealth generation on a comprehensive local content platform by maximizing the use of

 - local expertise,